zitadel/zitadel/docs/docs/legal/terms-of-service-dedicated.md

 ### Service

-CAOS operates and manages a **Dedicated Instance** of ZITADEL in a private infrastructure environment dedicated for Customer's use and provides support services for the customer according to the agreed terms and SLA.
+CAOS operates and manages a **Dedicated Instance** of ZITADEL in a private infrastructure environment dedicated for Customer's use and provides support services for the customer according the Booking, these terms, agreed [**Service Level Description**](service-level-description), and [**Support Service Descriptions**](support-services).

 Each Dedicated Instance consists, except agreed otherwise in writing, a multi-zonal high-availability configuration that guarantees loads up to the specified [rate limits](https://docs.zitadel.ch/docs/legal/rate-limit-policy#what-rate-limits-do-apply).